 The student must have submitted completed Student Accommodation Agreement Forms (SAA), that include test, quiz and final exams dates.

 - If the student does not arrive within 15 minutes of the scheduled starting time for a test, the test will not be administered and will be retuned to the instructor.

 - Students may not start testing at a different time than that which the instructor has indicated on the form, unless prior approval from the instructor has been obtained.
 If the testing date changes after submission of the SAA form, we must have instructor confirmation/approval.

 - Students must store book bags and other belongings on the designated shelves while testing unless exceptions have been indicated on the SAA form by the instructor.

 - No cell phones, pagers, fitness trackers, smart watches or other personal data or electronic devices may be used during testing.
 These items must be stored in a purse, back pack, book bag or held by the ODS staff during testing.
 Any ringers or alarms must turned off or set to vibrate.

 - If testing requires the use of blue books or loose-leaf paper for essay completion, we will swap out our paper for yours.

-- All instances of academic dishonesty that take place in the ATC will be reported to the faculty member and handled in accord with University policies.
+- All instances of academic misconduct that take place in the ATC will be reported to the faculty member and handled in accord with University policies.